wangyufei1989/MRST-HYD/README.md

 * Open the Matlab script 'one_dimensional_Joule_Thomson_with_HYD_formation.m'
 * Click on 'run' button

-**Platform**

-.

 **Software requirement**

-Only Matlab is needed.
-The current module is developed based on Matlab 2019b, and it should be compatible for new versions of Matlab.
+Only Matlab is needed (version 2019b or higher).

 **Contributors**

-Yufei Wang, Dept. of Applied Mathematics.
-IFP Energies nouvelles, 1 et 4 Avenue du Bois-Préau, 92825 Rueil-Malmaison, France

-Eric Flauraud, Dept. of Applied Mathematics.
-IFP Energies nouvelles, 1 et 4 Avenue du Bois-Préau, 92825 Rueil-Malmaison, France

-Anthony Michel, Dept. of Applied Mathematics.
-IFP Energies nouvelles, 1 et 4 Avenue du Bois-Préau, 92825 Rueil-Malmaison, France

-Véronique Lachet, Dept. of Thermodynamics and Molecular Simulation.
-IFP Energies nouvelles, 1 et 4 Avenue du Bois-Préau, 92825 Rueil-Malmaison, France

- Clémentine Meiller, Dept. of Computational Physics Porous Medium.
-IFP Energies nouvelles, 1 et 4 Avenue du Bois-Préau, 92825 Rueil-Malmaison, France
+Yufei Wang, Eric Flauraud, Anthony Michel, Véronique Lachet, and  Clémentine Meiller.

+Affiliation: IFP Energies nouvelles

 **Acknowledgement**

  We acknowledge the discussion with Dr. Maarten W. Saaltink (UPC- Barcelona Tech) during the early modeling stage.
-We are  indebted to  Isabelle Faille for organizing the discussion of this work.
-The code is developed based on the platform called MRST (version 2016b) [Lie,2019].
+We are  indebted to  Isabelle Faille (IFPEN) for organizing the discussion of this work.
+This code is a work from the Postdoc project (2022/12-2023/12) of IFP Energies nouvelles (Wang et al., 2023), and it is an extension of the PhD thesis of Wang (2022).
+The code is developed based on the platform called MRST (version 2016b) (Lie,2019).

 **References**

 Lie, K. A.  (2019).
 An introduction to reservoir simulation using MATLAB/GNU Octave: User guide for the MATLAB Reservoir Simulation Toolbox (MRST).
 Cambridge University Press. https://www.sintef.no/projectweb/mrst.

 Wang, Y. (2022).
 Numerical modeling of geological carbon sequestration: enhanced dissolution in randomly heterogeneous vedia.
 PhD thesis, UPC-Barcelona Tech. https://upcommons.upc.edu/handle/2117/376077.